A-dec: History

 A-dec introduced new products the Cascade and Radius in the 1990s, and in 2004 introduced the A-dec 500.
 The chair-mounted delivery system brought new technologies together for the first time and created an integrated system.
 The development of A-dec 500 led to streamlining the company's production lines and staging A-dec for a quicker time-to-market for its products.
 They also switched from a cold press to a hot press for their wood piece production at their 60000 sqft plant.
 The company was one of the leading contributors to a campaign to force a vote on a proposed income tax increase by the state legislature in 2003, which was defeated in 2004.

 By 2006 the company had grown to almost 1,000 employees and annual revenue of $250 million.
 A-dec named Scott Parrish president of the company in 2007, replacing founder Ken Austin.
 In 2008, the company held a contest for dentists and gave the winners new office equipment.
 They also opened a new 25000 sqft training facility that year in Newberg.
 This facility doubles as a showroom for visiting dental professionals to view the company's products.
 The company introduced the A-dec 300, a fully integrated chair and delivery system with a smaller footprint in 2009.
 That year they also laid off 100 employees due to the worldwide economic downturn.
 In February of that year the company was fined by the Environmental Protection Agency and then reached a $325,700 settlement for selling an unregistered pesticide.

+In 2024, A-dec announced the expansion of its business with the launch of the A-dec Certified Pre-Owned Equipment program.
+The company has developed a refurbishing process that includes a rigorous multi-point inspection to ensure the quality of its used dental equipment.
+A-dec's certified pre-owned equipment is sold in packages, with sales and installation managed by authorized A-dec dealers.